Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 20.
 Without C, you would live in hiago: Create a script that removes all letters c and C from input

  task 21. esreveR: Write a script that reverse its input

+ task 22.
+DJ Cut Killer: Write a script that displays all users and their home directories, sorted by users